stevethomas13/calculator/README.md

 Simple calculator app that does basic mathematical operations like add, subtract, mulitply, etc. The UI is based on the classic iPhone calculator.

+Live demonstration of the app can be found in xcalc.vercel.app

 ## Recommended IDE Setup